deepthi455/sample-code-1/README.md

 # sample-code

-This repository contains sample applications which are used mostly by appium functional tests.
+This repository contains sample applications which are used mostly by functional tests.